 It also took a deeper look into the Home Visiting Workforce Needs Assessment Tool by sharing insights from its use in two countries and exploring ways it can be further adopted or adapted.
 Learning about commonalities across sectors and contexts, participants were able share current promising approaches and challenges that impede further efforts to support the early childhood workforce.

 The Early Childhood Workforce Initiative will use the learnings from this meeting to determine how to best respond to some of the challenges raised and contribute to country, regional and global efforts.
-You may find all the materials from the meeting below.
+Many important takeaways came out of the meeting.

 The Early Childhood Workforce Initiative Home Visiting Needs Assessment Tool